relaycorp/relaynet-courier-android/README.md

 This document is aimed at advanced users and (prospective) contributors.
 We aim to make the app as simple and intuitive as possible, and we're therefore not planning on publishing end-user documentation at this point.

-## Multiple IP address in the private subnet are unsupported
+## Multiple IP addresses in the private subnet are unsupported

-If you've rooted your Android device or flashed it with a custom aftermarket ROM, you might be able to have multiple IP address in the subnet `192.168.43.0/24`.
+If you've rooted your Android device or flashed it with a custom ROM, you might be able to have multiple IP address in the subnet `192.168.43.0/24`.
 If that were the case, the courier app will fail to allow incoming connections from private gateways: We need exactly one IP address in that range so that the app can self-issue TLS certificates for it.

 ## Architecture